Student Spotlight: Michelle O'Halloren

 "My ultimate career goal doesn't involve people's accolades or the number of plaques on the wall.
 I just want to be the very best at whatever I do, so as to honor those who invested in me personally and in my education," O'Halloren said.
 "My pastor once told me that if you want to measure your life in terms of greatness, you measure it by how well you served others.
 That makes perfect sense to me.

 "As an older, returning student, I was nervous about what my abilities would be and questioned if I could meet the demands of attending classes, studying and family.
-I really have enjoyed meeting so many new people and I have continued to foster those relationships, even though I've completed my prerequisites.
+I really enjoyed meeting so many new people and I have continued to foster those relationships.
 It will be a huge accomplishment for me to finally finish what I started here so long ago."

 2012 College of DuPage